canaria10/intelora.core/README.md

 Intelora is based on [Mycroft: An Open Source Artificial Intelligence for Everyone](https://github.com/MycroftAI/mycroft-core) project.

-See [wiki](https://github.com/Intelora/core/wiki) for full documentation of this project.
+See [wiki](https://github.com/Intelora/core/wiki) for full documentation of Intelora.

 Join the [Intelora](https://intelora-slack-invite.herokuapp.com) Slack Team.
 Enter your email and click the confirmation link that will be sent to you.